wultra/powerauth-server/docs/SOAP-Service-Methods.md

 ### Method 'initActivation'

 Create (initialize) a new activation for given user and application.
+If both, `activationOtpValidation` and `activationOtp` optional parameters are set, then the same value of activation OTP must be later provided for the confirmation.

 After calling this method, a new activation record is created in CREATED state.

 #### Request